Skip to content

 Detailed definition

-This is a contra-asset account established against deferred tax assets related to tax credit carryforwards when it is mo...
+A contra-asset account established against deferred tax assets related to tax credit carryforwards when it is more likel...

 Peer comparison

-Varies significantly based on profitability and tax jurisdiction; peers with stable earnings typically maintain lower valuation allowances.
+Standard accounting practice; peers with strong, consistent earnings growth typically maintain lower valuation allowances.

 Metric ID: tax_credit_carryforward_valuation_allowance